philippneugebauer/recipes/README.md

 ActiveStorage with local disk storage for simplicity of presentation and development.
 For a production application, I would suggest S3 providers like AWS or Wasabi.

-## Master key
+## Master Key

 Despite the fact, that it is not advisable to upload the master key into source control, that is the only way I could find to deploy the application to Heroku.
 Heroku envs cannot be used for the build step, but `rails assets:precompile` needs the env.
 It might be possible to move that in a startup script executed at application startup where the envs should be available.

 ## Image Preprocessing

 Google Lighthouse detected lots of performance optimizations, especially about the image delivery.
 They are all quite big (>1024x800 px) which is not needed in this application.
 Therefore, I implemented another mechanism to download the images and to resize them based on the requirements of the different pages.
 Unfortunately, the Postgres column limitation of 10,000 of the free tier in Heroku prevent this solution to be applied there.
+The application fails back then to image_url provided by the json of there is no uploaded image.
 Still, the implemented solution executed partially on Heroku solved the image delivery critique of Lighthouse.

 ## No Pagination